Chart Color Schemes

 Health performance in New Town is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-New Town faces significant health challenges as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
+New Town faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups, but particularly so among older cohorts.

-The rate of private health cover in New Town is approximately 54% of the total population, which comprises around 3,679 people, compared to the Greater Hobart average of 51.7%.
-Mental health issues and arthritis are the most common medical conditions, affecting 11.3% and 9.0% of residents respectively.
-About 65.8% of residents report having no medical ailments, similar to the 65.5% reported across Greater Hobart.
-Working-age residents in New Town have a higher prevalence of chronic health conditions compared to the average.
-The area has 18.9% of its population aged 65 and over (1,295 people), lower than the 19.9% in Greater Hobart.
-Health outcomes among seniors present some challenges but rank lower nationally compared to broader population figures.
+Private health cover is more prevalent in New Town at approximately 54% of the total population (~3651 people), compared to the average SA2 area's 51.7%.
+The most common medical conditions are mental health issues and arthritis, affecting 11.3% and 9.0% of residents respectively.
+65.8% of residents report no medical ailments, similar to Greater Hobart's 65.5%.
+Working-age residents have a higher than average prevalence of chronic health conditions.
+The area has 19.0% of residents aged 65 and over (1292 people), lower than Greater Hobart's 20.0%.
+Health outcomes among seniors present some challenges, though they rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health